-One of the easiest ways to tell if you have a story idea rather than a plot is by looking at the characters you include in your story.
+One of the easiest ways to tell if you have a plot and not just a story idea is by looking at the characters you’ve included in your story.

 Beginner fiction writers often can’t tell the difference between writing about a series of events that happen and writing a story that will make the reader care.

 If we don’t learn how to turn our ideas into a plot using storytelling techniques, readers are likely to abandon our books.

 Are You Lost?

 Have you ever read a book where things happen and an unidentifiable someone is there and you’re supposed to guess what’s going on?

 Withholding information from your readers is not an option.
 Readers should never wonder what’s happening.
 It is annoying and amateurish.

 If your story does not start with a problem, you’re in trouble – unless you’re an immensely talented writer who is able to mesmerise readers with your wordplay.

 If you do not have a character with whom the reader can identify or empathise, as they face the problem, you’re making your life even more difficult.